 Yosemite Mountain Sugar Pine Railroad

 If time allows, visit the Yosemite Mountain Sugar Pine Railroad.
 It’s a great family-friendly excursion if your kids love trains.
-It’s located only 10 minutes from the southern entrance of Yosemite National Park off Highway 41, a little pass at Fish Camp.
+The railroad is located only 10 minutes from the southern entrance of Yosemite National Park off Highway 41, a little pass at Fish Camp.
+It’s a great alternative to the Sacramento Railroad museum.

 At the Yosemite Mountain Sugar Pine Railroad, you can take a scenic train ride through the Sierra National Forest.
 The “The Logger” train ride is an hour.
 You’ll earn the area’s amazing history.